Genymobile/scrcpy/README.md

 scrcpy --tcpip=192.168.1.1:5555
 ```

-If the device TCP/IP mode is disabled (or if you don't know the IP address),
+If adb TCP/IP mode is disabled on the device (or if you don't know the IP
-connect the device over USB, then run:
+address), connect the device over USB, then run:

 ```bash
 scrcpy --tcpip    # without arguments